-- a.
-Be in writing; and, - b.
-Include findings of fact and conclusions of law of the Student Conduct Committee, separately stated Findings of fact, if set forth in statutory language, shall be accompanied by a concise and explicit statement of the underlying facts supporting the findings.
+U. Expulsion Hearing: Final Orders-Notification of Hearing Outcome by a concise and explicit statement of the underlying facts supporting the findings.
 In accordance with University rules, if a party submitted proposed finding of fact, the final University order shall include a ruling upon each proposed finding